CityNews: CityNews Radio

 On December 3, 2020, at 10:00 a.m., CIWW in Ottawa (previously known as "1310 News") adopted the CityNews branding, and began simulcasting on sister station CJET-FM 101.1 (formerly CKBY-FM, switching from its previous country music format as "Country 101.1") while continuing to broadcast on AM 1310.
 (The original CKBY's format and call letters were concurrently moved over to 92.3 FM, which previously used the CJET-FM calls.)

 In June 2021, Rogers announced that it would rebrand its five other all-news and news-talk radio stations under the CityNews brand.
-The rebranding is to take effect on October 18, 2021.
+The rebranding took effect on October 18, 2021.
 Three of the stations – CFTR 680 Toronto, CFFR 660 Calgary, and CKWX 1130 Vancouver – are co-located with Citytv stations, while a fourth – CKGL 570 Kitchener – is located in a secondary market for Citytv Toronto.
 The move brought the CityNews brand to Atlantic Canada, where Rogers operates CJNI-FM 95.7 Halifax but does not operate a Citytv station.

 On October 26, 2023, Rogers announced it would discontinue the news/talk format on both CIWW and CJET-FM effective at 1:00 p.m. that day, with CJET returning to a country music format and the CIWW licence expected to be returned to the CRTC for cancellation.

-In March 2024, as part of a rebranding of CityNews introduced that month, Rogers began to drop the CityNews branding from its radio stations in favour of NewsRadio.
+In March 2024, as part of a reimaging of CityNews introduced that month, Rogers rebranded its news stations as NewsRadio.
+On July 7, 2026, all NewsRadio stations outside of Toronto were closed effective immediately as part of cuts by Rogers.